 From time to time, the Company is involved in legal proceedings arising in the ordinary course of its business.
 The Company records a provision for a loss when it believes that it is both probable that a loss has been incurred and the amount can be reasonably estimated.
-Currently, management believes the Company does not have any probable and reasonably estimable losses related to any current legal proceedings and claims.
+To the extent there is a reasonable possibility that a loss exceeding amounts already recognized may be incurred and the amount of such additional loss would be material, we will either disclose the estimated additional loss or state that such an estimate cannot be made.
+Currently, management believes the Company does not have any probable and reasonably estimable material losses related to any current legal proceedings and claims.
 Although occasional adverse decisions or settlements may occur, management does not believe that an adverse determination with respect to any of these claims would individually or in the aggregate materially and adversely affect the Company's financial condition or operating results.
 Litigation is inherently unpredictable and is subject to significant uncertainties, some of which are beyond the Company's control.
 Should any of these estimates and assumptions change or prove to have been incorrect, the Company could incur significant charges related to legal matters that could have a material impact on its results of operations, financial position and cash flows.